ruff-lang/specification/docs/conventions-and-style-guide.md

 ## Avoid Ambiguity

 All `bunny` code should avoid ambiguity whenever possible.
 This applies to file, variable, function, and other names.
+Explicit over implicit.
+Full names over abbreviations.

 ## Document Carrot Interfaces

-Each `carrot` should document its public interface using the documentation comment syntax above function definitions.
-When distributing `carrot`s, the documentation generator can publish the documentation in the centralized `carrot` repository and provide a uniform way to browse documentation.
+Each `carrot` should document its public interface (i.e. all definitions that are exported) using the documentation comment syntax above definitions.
+When distributing `carrot`s, the documentation generator can publish the documentation in the centralized `carrot` repository in `Markdown` and provide a uniform way to browse documentation.